harimedasani/JavaScript/README.md

 String Literals: Incorporating string literals to format messages and output data with dynamic values.

 Equality Operators: Using the `==` and `===` operators for comparison to check equality between values.

+Arrow Functions: Definition and usage of arrow functions for concise function expressions.

+Function Declarations: Using function declarations to define reusable blocks of code.

+Anonymous Functions: Functions that are defined without a name and are often used as arguments to other functions or assigned to a variable.

+Code Reusability: Creating reusable functions to avoid redundancy and improve code maintainability.